pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 ## Change node number

-You can increase or decrease the number of TiDB, TiKV, or TiFlash nodes.
+You can change the number of TiDB, TiKV, or TiFlash nodes.

 ### Increase node number